l1jer/woocommerce-order-sync-pronto-api/README.md

 == Changelog ==

+= 1.4.2 =
+- **Improvement:** Include the bank_code in the payment section of the API when submitting an order to meet Pronto transaction requirements, as this indicates the payment method for each transaction.
+Without it, the accountant won’t be able to identify the appropriate payment method for each transaction.

 = 1.4.1 =
 - **Feature:** Added a new custom order status `Pronto Received` (`wc-pronto-received`), which tracks orders that have been successfully synced with the Pronto API.
 - **Improvement:** Updated delivery instructions for more accurate and clearer formatting.